How to Keep Water Out of Ears When Swimming

 Ready to take the plunge at the pool, but want to avoid swimmer’s ear?
 Here’s a proven plan for keeping water out of your ears while swimming.

-Although swimmer’s ear is most prevalent with young adults and children, with the Center for Disease Control citing 2.4 million annual health care visits for swimmer’s ear [1], adults certainly are not immune.
+Although swimmer’s ear is most prevalent among young adults and children, with the Center for Disease Control citing 2.4 million annual healthcare visits for swimmer’s ear, adults certainly are not immune.

-Swimmer’s ear can be infuriating, leaving swimmers jumping up and down in the locker room after practice, head tilted to the side.
+The swimmer’s ear can be infuriating, leaving swimmers jumping up and down in the locker room after practice, with their heads tilted to the side.
 Water can linger in the ear canal, causing temporary hearing loss.

-I’ve tried all sorts of home remedies and tricks since my first earache as an age group swimmer, from candle wax to vinegar to pouring hydrogen peroxide in my ear canal after bursting my ear drum (one of the most painful moments of my life).
-There are plenty of great ear drops specifically for swimmer’s ear, as well.
+Since my first earache as an age-group swimmer, I’ve tried all sorts of home remedies and tricks, from candle wax to vinegar to pouring hydrogen peroxide in my ear canal after bursting my eardrum (one of the most painful moments of my life).

-Here’s how to protect your ears the next time you head down to the pool.
+Here’s how to protect your ears the next time you head to the pool.

 how to protect ears when swimming